Asymmetric Distributed Trust: Asymmetric Byzantine quorum systems

 With asymmetric quorums, we further distinguish between two kinds of correct processes, depending on whether they considered $F$ in their trust assumption or not.
 Given a protocol execution, the processes are therefore partitioned into three types: \begin{description} \item[Faulty:] A process $p_i \in F$ is \emph{faulty}. \item[\Naive:] A correct process $p_i$ for which $F \not\in {\CF_i}^*$ is called \emph{\naive}. \item[Wise:] A correct process $p_i$ for which $F \in {\CF_i}^*$ is called \emph{wise}. \end{description}

-The \naive processes are new for the asymmetric case, as all processes are wise under a symmetric trust assumption.
+The \naive processes are new for the asymmetric case, as all correct processes are wise under a symmetric trust assumption.
 Protocols for asymmetric quorums cannot guarantee the same properties for \naive processes as for wise ones, since the \naive processes may have the ``wrong friends.''
+In one formalization of the Stellar protocol, correct nodes that find themselves in a similar situation have been called ``befouled''~\cite{Mazieres2015TheSC}.

+\begin{example} We define an example of asymmetric fail-prone system $\BF_A$ on $\CP = \{p_1, p_2, p_3, p_4, p_5\}$.
+The notation $\Theta^n_k(\CS)$ for a set \CS with $n$ elements denotes the ``threshold'' combination operator and enumerates all subsets of \CS of cardinality~$k$.
+W.l.o.g.\ every process trusts itself.
+The diagram below shows fail-prone sets as shaded areas and the notation $\mbox{}_{k}^{n}$ in front of a fail-prone set stands for $k$ out of the $n$ processes in the set.